quicktechguides/frontend/src/pages/en/basics/setup-github.md

 ### Pushing

-Pushing updates the repository on the internet.
+Pushing updates the repository on the internet (the remote repository).
 This is done by running the command `git push`.

 ## What is [Github](https://github.com)?

 Github is a website that helps you manage your code.
 It implements the version control system Git.

+Projects are stored in your user or organization accounts, in a repository.

+## Steps to get started

+1. Create a Github account
+   You can do this for free at [Github](https://github.com/signup).

+2. Familiarize yourself with the Github website.
+You can find the documentation [here](https://help.github.com/en/github/getting-started-with-github/).

+3. Create a new repository by clicking the `+` or visiting https://repo.new
+4. Name this repository whatever you'd like.